-The Provincial Policy Statement (2014), provides policy direction on matters of provincial interest related to land use planning and development.
+The Provincial Policy Statement (2020), provides policy direction on matters of provincial interest related to land use planning and development.
 Section 3 of the Planning Act requires that decisions affecting planning matters "shall be consistent with" policy statements issued under the Act.
-OPA#6 - By-law #15-043 adopted 04.06.2015

-The combination of the City's Strategic Plan and provincial policy have contributed to developing the six priorities and associated goals and objectives that form the basis of this Plan.
+The combination of the City's Strategic Plan and provincial policy have contributed to developing the five strategic priorities and associated goals and objectives that form the basis of this Plan.